He who is slow to anger is greater than the mighty. He who rules his spirit, than he who takes a city. Proverbs 16:32

 The Sea of Cast Metal

 23 Hiram made the molten sea of fifteen feet from brim to brim, round in shape.
-Its height was 7½ feet; and a line of 45 feet encircled it.
-24 Under its brim around there were buds which encircled it for ten cubits, encircling the sea.
-The buds were in two rows, cast when it was cast.
+Its height was 7½ feet, and a line of 45 feet encircled it.
+24 Under its brim around there were buds which encircled it, ten every 18 inches, encircling the sea.
+The buds were cast in two rows when it was cast.
 25 It stood on twelve oxen, three looking toward the north, and three looking toward the west, and three looking toward the south, and three looking toward the east; and the sea was set on them above, and all their hindquarters were inward.
 26 It was a hand width thick.
 Its brim was worked like the brim of a cup, like the flower of a lily.
-It held 2,000 baths.
+It held 12,000 gallons.

 The Ten Bases